golobby/container/README.md

 })
 ```

-It invokes the resolver function once and always return the same object each time you call `make()` method.

-And to bind an abstraction to a concrete for further transient resolutions:
+It takes a resolver function that its return type is the abstraction and the function body configures the related
+concrete (implementation) and returns it.

+Transient binding is also similar to singleton binding, see the snippet below.

 ```go
 container.Transient(func() Abstraction {